AmitNG2000/AWS-Semantic-Similarity/README.md

 * **Step 02**: create a `DepLabelSet` with the all dependencies label in the `corpus`.
 * **Step 1**: calculates count(F=f) and count(L=l) at the `corpus`.
 Used for creating `lexemeFeatureToCountMap`.
 Output: (Text feature/lexeme, LongWritable quantity).
 * **Step 2**: for each lexeme presented in both the `corpus` and `word-relatedness.txt`, calculates a vector of counts(F=f,L=l).
 The step uses `TreeMap` to create a lexicographically ordered map, ensuring a consistent structure for all lexeme vectors.
 Output: (Text lexeme, Text spaces_separated_counts(F=f, L=l))
 * **Step 3**: measure association with the context and create four vectors, one for each association method.
-Output: (Text lexeme, Text v5:v6:v7:v8, vi is space separated vector.
+Output: (Text lexeme, Text v5:v6:v7:v8, vi is space separated vector).
 * **Step 4**: using fuzzy join, for each lexemes pair, create a 24-dimensional vector that measures vector similarity (distance) using six distance measure methods.
 Output: (Text lexeme, Text paces_separated_vector)
 * **Step 5:** (Not part of the MapReduce pattern) Using Weka to assess the model's accuracy.